 Regardless if you own bitcoin and cryptocurrencies or not, this should be a priority in the first place.
 Improve your home security by adding locks to your doors and simply locking them always, getting a firearm(if legal in your jurisdiction), adopt a loyal and trusty canine, setting up security cameras and motion sensors, those stuff.

-We obviously won’t be going in-depth to this point simply because there’s so much good content and articles on the web already.
+We won’t be going in-depth on this point simply because there’s so much good content and articles on the web already.

 4. Set up a dummy wallet